VictorLiwentao/Pet-Adoption-Database-System/doc/Project Report.md

 ## Q2: Discuss what you think your application achieved or failed to achieve regarding its usefulness.
 ###   A:

-   Our project aimed to build a pet adoption website that connects potential adopters with pets in shelters.
-First, the application allows users to easily browse pets available for adoption, submit adoption requests, and view their adoption history.
-Shelters can also view aggregated statistics about adoption activities, such as the number of requests they have received and the types of pets that are most popular.
-These features closely match the real-world needs of a pet adoption system: simplifying the adoption process for users while helping shelters manage their animals more effectively.
+Our project was about building a pet adoption website to help connect people looking to adopt with animals in shelters.
+We made it simple for users to browse available pets, submit adoption requests, and keep track of their past adoptions.
+Shelters can also benefit by viewing important statistics about their adoption activity, like which pets are most popular and how many adoption requests they’re receiving.
+We designed these features with real-world needs in mind, aiming to make adoption easier for adopters and help shelters manage their animals better.

-  Moreover, through the development of multiple advanced queries, our system provides shelters with valuable insights — such as identifying senior pets that need extra promotion, recognizing active adopters, and spotting users who may need additional guidance based on their adoption request history.
-These analytics make the application not just functional, but also strategic for improving adoption outcomes and shelter operations.
+We also developed some useful analytics features, such as highlighting older pets who often struggle to get adopted, recognizing the most active adopters, and identifying users who might need extra assistance during the adoption process.
+These analytical tools go beyond just basic functionality—they help shelters strategically improve adoption outcomes and manage operations more effectively.

-  However, there are areas where the application could improve in usefulness.
-One limitation is that the current system assumes users and shelters interact independently without real-time notifications (e.g., notifying users when their adoption request status changes).
-Adding features like live updates or communication channels would make the system even more practical and engaging.
+Still, there’s room for improvement.
+Right now, the application doesn’t have real-time notifications, meaning users aren’t immediately informed when something changes with their adoption requests.
+Adding live updates or direct communication features could make the app more engaging and practical.

-  Overall, our application achieved its core mission of streamlining the adoption process and providing actionable insights for shelters, but future enhancements could focus on improving user interaction and personalization.
+Overall, we succeeded in creating an application that streamlined the adoption process and offered valuable insights for shelters.
+In the future, we could improve it even further by enhancing user interactions and providing more personalized experiences.

 ## Q3: Discuss if you changed the schema or source of the data for your application
 ###   A: